Weasley-J/dtt-spring-boot-parent/README.md

 be obtained by parsing `Java documentation`.
 In the environment of  `Jar`、 `war`，DTT doesn't support parsing `Java` documents, so the comments for the created table are missing.
-If you want to synchronize the table structure for `production environment` from `Dev environment` which created by `DTT`, then you can ignore to use`@Dtt`annotations to annotate your domain objects.
+If you want to synchronize the table structure for `production environment` from `Dev environment` which created by `DTT`, then you can ignore to use`@Dtt`annotations to annotate your domain objects，you can you some `RDB` tools.

 ## Supported `RDB` type